Statement of Values

 Our Commitment to Diversity and Inclusion

 We recognize that a statement alone will not help us achieve a more diverse workforce.
-Considered steps and actions directed at hiring and retaining lawyers of diverse backgrounds is imperative.
+Intentional steps and actions directed at hiring and retaining lawyers of diverse backgrounds is imperative.

-Fredrikson & Byron’s diversity and inclusion initiatives are led by a committee composed of board members, attorneys and recruiting professionals.
-The committee is responsible for identifying and recommending steps for the firm to take to more effectively recruit and retain attorneys of diverse backgrounds at the associate, senior attorney and partner levels.
+Fredrikson & Byron’s diversity and inclusion initiatives are led by a committee composed of board members, division representatives, associates, and professionals from our business development, recruiting and diversity teams.
+The committee is responsible for creating and promoting opportunities for education and dialogue throughout the firm, while also supporting the firm’s efforts to more effectively retain attorneys and staff of diverse backgrounds.

-Feedback from our current attorneys of diverse backgrounds, as well as from those who have left the firm, is an important component in helping us learn more about their overall experiences at the firm, identify what obstacles to success they have encountered, and uncover opportunities for improvement.
-This feedback is extremely important to creating an atmosphere in which all Fredrikson & Byron attorneys feel they can succeed.
+Feedback from our current attorneys and staff of diverse backgrounds, as well as from those who have left the firm, is an important component in helping us to learn more about their overall experiences at the firm, identify what obstacles to success they have encountered, and uncover opportunities for improvement.
+This feedback is extremely important to creating an atmosphere in which all Fredrikson & Byron employees feel they can succeed.

 We acknowledge both the moral and business imperatives for promoting diversity and inclusion within our firm and community.
 Our clients inspire us to create diverse teams of individuals in order to provide innovative solutions to their legal needs.